 Q: What is the anticipated development timeline for Phase 2?

-A: We are currently working through various regulatory requirements, which makes nailing down a timeline difficult.
+A: We are currently working through a mountain of final design work and other work in preparation for breaking ground.
 Here is our current very rough, best estimate of the development timeline for Phase 2.

 This is probably an ambitious timeline, but we’d rather set ambitious goals and hit them a bit late than set more relaxed goals and hit them a bit late.